cnosdb/docs/docs/en/latest/reference/sql.md

 group_by_clause
 [ HAVING condition ];
 ```

-In the SELECT query, the HAVING clause must follow the GROUP BY clause and appear before the ORDER BY clause (if any).
+In the SELECT query, the HAVING clause must follow the GROUP BY clause and appear before the ORDER BY clause (if there is one).

-**Differences between HAVING and WHERE**：
+**Differences between HAVING and WHERE**

 HAVING enables you to specify filter conditions after the GROUP BY clause, so as to control which groups in the query results can appear in the final results.

 WHERE sets conditions on the selected column before the GROUP BY clause, while HAVING clause sets conditions on the group generated by the GROUP BY clause.

-**Example**
+#### Example

 ```sql
 SELECT station, AVG(temperature)  AS avg_t